tirandagan/JS8Call-Settings-Viewer/README.md

 - Organized categories sidebar matching the JS8Call documentation structure
 - Detailed information display for each setting with comprehensive descriptions
 - Three-line description area showing the purpose and impact of each setting
+- **NEW:** Valid values popup showing allowed formats and values for each setting
 - Cross-platform support (Windows, macOS, Linux)
 - Automatic detection of JS8Call.ini file in standard locations
 - Shows only documented settings by default (use `--all` to see everything)